 Potential problems and alternative strategies.
-First, although I do not anticipate problems creating the neural signature in Aim 1 using MVPA, if accuracy is not significantly greater than chance, during the development phase, I will use other machine learning techniques (e.g., support vector regression or LASSO-PCR) that have been successfully used to develop neural signatures (Chang et al., 2015; Wager et al., 2013).
-Second, if between subjects classification accuracy in the validation sample is not significantly greater than chance, I will conduct MVPA within subjects and use within subject accuracy as the index of craving reappraisal in Aims 2A and 2B.
-Third, because subject recruitment for Aim 2 is driven by the parent grant, it is possible that I may not be able to acquire complete data (i.e., all 3-, 6- and 12-month follow-ups) for the targeted 100 subjects.
-This is unlikely given the fact that our team is on track to complete baseline and post-intervention sessions for at least 50 participants by July 2018 (the earliest start date for this training grant).
-However, in the event that we are not able to complete planned data collection for 100 subjects by the beginning of Year 3, I will use all available data for these subjects in Aim 2B.
-Fourth, although we have several protocols in place to ensure subject retention (e.g., multiple session confirmations, regular contacts during follow-up periods), we may experience some attrition.
+First, although I do not anticipate problems creating the neural signature in Aim 1 using MVPA, if accuracy is not significantly greater than chance, during the development phase, I will use other machine learning techniques (e.g., support vector regression or LASSO-PCR) that have been successfully used to develop neural signatures^{33,35}.
+Second, if between subjects classification accuracy in the validation sample is not significantly greater than chance, I will conduct MVPA within subjects and use within subject accuracy as the index of craving reappraisal in Aim 2.
+Third, because subject recruitment for Aim 2 is driven by the parent grant, it is possible that I may not be able to acquire complete data (i.e., both 3- and 6-month follow-ups) for the targeted 150 subjects by the target date, July 2019.
+This is unlikely given the fact that our team is on track to complete data collection for these participants by this date.
+However, in the event that we are not able to complete planned data collection for 150 subjects by the beginning of Year 2, I will use all available data for these subjects in Aim 2.
+Fourth, although we have several protocols in place to ensure participant retention (e.g., multiple session confirmations, regular contacts during follow-up periods), we may experience some attrition.
 However, because structural equation modeling readily handles missing data, we will reduce potential bias by including all available data in statistical models.
+Last, because we may lack power to detect small effects in the SEM analyses, we will test the generalizability of effects in the full R01 sample (N = 300) once it has been collected.

 Commitment to rigor, reproducibility, and transparency.
 In line with NIH guidelines, this project is designed to produce robust and reproducible results.
 To ensure that results are unbiased and generalizable, I utilize techniques such as structural equation modeling and out of sample validation in order to include all available data and test the generalizability of effects.
+To further facilitate generalizability, the neural signature of craving reappraisal will be developed using data from several separate neuroimaging studies that include a relatively wide range of ages and BMIs.
 To ensure reproducibility and transparency, I will preregister these analyses, employ standardized data structures and preprocessing pipelines, and share analysis scripts online.
 Further, the neural signature of craving reappraisal that will be developed and validated in this project will be shared publicly with researchers, and the data and analysis scripts will be open-source so that others can continue to develop this approach on other, cancer-relevant psychological processes.